Risk Management

 - It is important that you have a system in place for recording any incidents that cause harm at your event.
 You should also keep a record of any near misses that occur and implement controls to prevent anything similar happening in future.

-- If an incident occurs that involves serious harm, a death, or is a notifiable event as defined by the Health and Safety at Work Act 2015, you must promptly notify WorkSafe New Zealand.
+- You must promptly notify WorkSafe New Zealand if an incident occurs that involves serious harm, a death, or is a notifiable event as defined by the Health and Safety at Work Act 2015.

-- Notifiable Events may include major injuries, illnesses, hazardous substances incidents, dangerous occurrences, or specific events identified by the regulations.
-Find out more here: What events need to be notified? | WorkSafe
+- Notifiable events may include major injuries, illnesses, hazardous substances incidents, dangerous occurrences, or specific events identified by the regulations.
+Learn more about what events need to be notified on WorkSafe New Zealand’s website.

-- In the case of a Notifiable Event, it is important to conduct a thorough investigation into the incident.
+- In the case of a notifiable event, it is important to conduct a thorough investigation into the incident.
 This investigation should be conducted by competent personnel who are knowledgeable about event management and health and safety protocols.

 - Once the investigation is complete, you should submit an incident report to WorkSafe New Zealand.
 The report should provide details about the incident, including the date, time, location, description of what happened, individuals involved, and any contributing factors.
 It should also include any actions taken in response to the incident and recommendations for preventing similar incidents in the future.